cloakware-ctf/rhme3-writeups/README.md

 ![XXX](benzinegate/XXX.png)

-The value of X's fluctuated constantly, and luckily/heartbreakingly we did manage to glitch it to be happy path!
+The value of X's fluctuated constantly, and luckily/heartbreakingly we did manage to glitch it to be happy path(0 X's)!

 ![noooooo](benzinegate/nooo.png)

 Simply glitching the variable wasn't enough, we need to glitch an INSTRUCTION not a memory load.
+Most challenges have a Flag mask that need to be disabled, or else it will print out all 0xff's.

+Unfortunately, we were not able to get the branch instruction glitched.
+A sad end to this happy path.

 # ¯\\_(ツ)\_/¯